A paradox of the Navier-Stokes turbulence: Sensitivity dependence of DNS results on time-step

-Furthermore, to investigate the sensitivity dependence of final flow type of the 2D turbulent RBC on the time-step $\Delta t$, we use various time-step $\Delta t\in [0.0001, 0.002]$ with the increment 0.0001 for the four cases of $\beta=10^\circ$, $15^\circ$, $18^\circ$, and $20^\circ$.
-It is found that vortical and zonal flow states alternate randomly for $\Delta t$, as illustrated in FIG.~\ref{D10-20}.
+Furthermore, to investigate the sensitivity dependence of the final flow type of the 2D turbulent RBC on the time-step $\Delta t$, we {examined the use of different time-steps} $\Delta t\in [0.0001, 0.002]$ with increment 0.0001 for $\beta=10^\circ$, $15^\circ$, $18^\circ$, and $20^\circ$.
+FIG.~\ref{D10-20} shows that the vortical and zonal flow states alternate randomly with $\Delta t$.

-Such kind of randomness can be shown clearly by manes of smaller time-step increment.
-Without loss of generality, let us consider the case $\beta = 18^\circ$.
-As shown in FIG.~\ref{D10-20}(c) and FIG.~\ref{D18-M}(a), the DNS results given by $\Delta t = 0.0017$, 0.0018, 0.0019, and 0.002 with the time-step increment $10^{-4}$ correspond to the {\em same} type of turbulence, i.e. the vortical flow.
-However, using a smaller time-step increment $2\times 10^{-5}$ within $\Delta t \in [0.00172, 0.00198]$, both of the vortical and zonal flow types appear randomly again in our DNS results, as shown in FIG.~\ref{D18-M}(b).
-Similarly, only the zonal flow appears within $\Delta t \in [0.001742, 0.001778]$, as shown in FIG.~\ref{D18-M}(b).
+Such kind of randomness is more evident through use of a smaller time-step increment.
+Without loss of generality, let us consider the case {when} $\beta = 18^\circ$.
+As shown in FIG.~\ref{D10-20}(c) and FIG.~\ref{D18-M}(a), the DNS results given by $\Delta t = 0.0017$, 0.0018, 0.0019, and 0.002 {with time-step} increment $10^{-4}$ correspond to the {\em same} type of turbulence, i.e., vortical flow.
+However, using a smaller time-step increment $2\times 10^{-5}$ within $\Delta t \in [0.00172, 0.00198]$, we find that both the vortical and zonal flow types again appear randomly in our DNS results, as shown in FIG.~\ref{D18-M}(b).
+Similarly, only the zonal flow appears within $\Delta t \in [0.00174, 0.00178]$, as shown in FIG.~\ref{D18-M}(b).
 However, using a even smaller time-step increment $2\times 10^{-6}$, both of the vortical and zonal flow types again appear randomly, as shown in FIG.~\ref{D18-M}(c).
-Clearly, FIG.~\ref{D18-M} suggests that the time-step corresponding to each type of turbulent flows should be densely distributed.
+Clearly, FIG.~\ref{D18-M} suggests that the time-step corresponding to each type {of turbulent flow} should be densely distributed.
 Thus, the final flow type of the 2D turbulent RBC is rather sensitive to the time-step $\Delta t$.